UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 2. Example of a simple "flat" circuit

-NOTE: IN CSD do not start a new simulation project from scratch but copy from the many examples given and adapt them to your new circuits.
+NOTE: For your CSD assignments never start a new simulation project from scratch but copy & adapt from the many examples available in digsys.

 Fig. 2.
-A simple circuit that you can use as a template to adapt it to your design.
-The latest tutorials form the company.
+A simple circuit that you can use as a template to be adapted to your design.

-Interfacing real components.
-The circuit in Fig. 3 is another version Circuit_W_real.pdsprj where you can add to the digital electronic circuit Chip1 some buttons, switches, LEDs and even relays and motors.
+The circuit in Fig. 5 is another version Circuit_W_real.pdsprj where you can add to the digital electronic circuit Chip1 some buttons, switches, LEDs and even relays and motors.
 Play with the circuit and pay attention to the real voltages and currents that represent '0' and '1' symbolic logic values.

 real circuit icon